 Question 5: Do I need to send the Foundation a copy of my university tuition bill?

-Answer: No – The university will bill the Foundation directly after the add/drop period has closed.
+Answer: No – The university will bill the Foundation directly.

 Question 6: Can I apply my Scholarship to my tuition bill and apply other awards I have received to other fees such as room and board?